 Admission: $5 Adults, $3 Students, Free for WCHS Members, Students doing research and Children 7 and younger.
 The Art Gallery is free.

 Admission: $5 Adults, $3 Students, Free for WCHS Members, Students doing research and Children 7 and younger.
 Location: Three miles down river from Winona, just off Highway 61, at Homer, Minnesota.
 Watch for the brown signs!
 Parking in lot and on street.
-The Bunnell House is not easily handicap accessible.

 The Rural Heritage Museum Open for theWinona County Fair & Gladiolus Days Opened in 2017, the WCHS' newest museum is located on the Winona County Fairgrounds in St. Charles, Minnesota.
 Along with the museum exhibit building, visitors can explore the historic Gainey-McCarthy Schoolhouse, the Hill sisters’ log house, and an early log barn.
-The museum site is dedicated to the pioneer history of Winona County and our agricultural heritage.
-Check it out annually during the Winona County Fair and St. Charles' Gladiolus Days.
+Explore agricultural heritage of Winona County.

 Admission: Free will donation.
+Suggested $5.